denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: B,E**
 **Correct Answer: B,C,E**

+**The code contains a nested loop and a conditional expression that is executed if the sum of col + row is an even number; otherwise, count is incremented**

 ---

 10. Given the following method, how many lines contain compilation errors?
 (Choose all that apply.)